 Affiliation: University of Ottawa

 Description: In the past decades, a number of studies have focused on mix-proportioning sustainable concrete mixtures through the use of coarse recycled concrete aggregates (CRCA).
 Most of the results obtained in the literature so far show that CRCA mixtures present an inferior performance when compared to companion conventional concrete.
 The latter was found due to the presence of residual mortar (RM) adhered to the aggregate particles which brings multiple interfacial transition zones (ITZ) to the system.
 Ever since, numerous mix-design techniques that account for the RM in the RCA concrete were developed.
-Among those, the Equivalent Volume (EV) method showed to be very promising and recycled mixtures presenting similar hardened state behavior than conventional concrete is obtained through this technique, especially when it is optimized through the use of particle packing models (PPMs).
+Among those, the Equivalent Volume (EV) method showed to be very promising and recycled mixtures presenting similar hardened state behaviour than conventional concrete are obtained through this technique, especially when it is optimized through the use of particle packing models (PPMs).
 Yet, the EV method has never been used to mix-design recycled mixtures made of fine aggregates, the so-called FRCA.
 This work presents the use of EV and continuous PPM to mix-proportion 35 MPa FRCA mixtures containing 100% replacement.
-Non-destructive (electrical resistivity), fresh (i.e. consistency and rheological behavior) and hardened state (i.e. compressive strength and modulus of elasticity) properties are conducted.
+Non-destructive (electrical resistivity), fresh (i.e. consistency and rheological behaviour) and hardened state (i.e. compressive strength and modulus of elasticity) properties are conducted.
 Discussion and comparisons among the different recycled and conventional mixes are then performed.